Want more recommendations for your family?

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Players drink beer in a bar, and one of the players wants to fight a former rival who walks in but is held back.
 Drinking at a Christmas party.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-The movie is less successful when it gives us the inevitable toll-on-the-family scenes, even with the magnificent Patricia Clarkson as Mrs. Brooks, explaining that just because Herb is coaching the Olympic team does not mean that he can shirk his responsibilities at home.
+The movie is less successful when it gives us the inevitable toll-on-the-family scenes, even with the magnificent Patricia Clarkson as Mrs. Brooks, explaining that just because Herb is coaching the Olympic team doesn't mean that he can shirk his responsibilities at home.
 And the movie's weakest point is its attempt to make the team's triumph too much of a symbol.
 It spends too much time trying to convey the sense of the era, with an opening credit sequence of clips showing lines at the gas station and Jimmy Carter's speech about how depressed everyone was.
-Yes, the miracle on ice was immensely satisfying at a moment when America needed some heroes.
+Yes, the Miracle on Ice was immensely satisfying at a moment when America needed some heroes.
 But trying to re-create that mood takes away from the genuine splendor of the team's achievement, which is more than enough on its own.

 Did we miss something on diversity?

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.